 - fingers gripping tight around the handle

-- hand inserted in middle of handle
+- hand inserted in the middle of the handle

 - cleaning and banging